SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/PA/Getting_Started_with_PA/Creating_Activities.md

       </Functions>
       ```

-1. In the *Protocols & Templates module*, import the function into your DataMiner System and activate it.
+1. In the *Protocols & Templates* module, import the function into your DataMiner System and activate it.

    ![Functions_File](~/user-guide/images/Functions_File.png)